ifnesi/flink-fraud-detection/README.md

 After provisioning resources via Terraform, a Confluent Cloud environment named `env-demo-card-transactions-XXXXXXXX` (where `XXXXXXXX` are random hexadecimal characters) will be created.
 Within this environment, a BASIC Kafka cluster named `cc-demo-main` is set up, containing the topics: `card-transactions`, `card-transactions-enriched`, and `users-config`.
 Additionally, a Flink compute pool called `standard_compute_pool` with 5 CFUs is provisioned.
 The setup also includes the creation of necessary service accounts, RBAC roles, and API keys to securely manage and operate the infrastructure.

-The FLink SQL Fraud detection application outputs the data product to the topic `card-transactions-enriched`.
+The Flink SQL Fraud detection application outputs the data product to the topic `card-transactions-enriched`.
 The complete SQL statement can be found at the file [./sql/insert_card-transactions-enriched.sql](https://github.com/ifnesi/flink-fraud-detection/blob/main/sql/insert_card-transactions-enriched.sql).

  The Python consumer in this demo is configured with the Kafka setting `isolation.level: read_uncommitted`.
 This is because Confluent Cloud's Apache Flink writes to Kafka using transactions that are committed only during checkpointing.
 By default, in Confluent Cloud, Flink performs checkpoints every 60 seconds.
 During this time, uncommitted transactional messages are visible only if the consumer’s isolation level allows it.
  - The Confluent Cloud Web UI does not use `read_committed` isolation, meaning it reads all messages regardless of transaction state.